AndieWill510/tinydoor/Options/041-keep-one-door-unlocked.md

 ## A Way In

 A door does not have to be grand to matter.
-In a hard hour, the useful door might be the bathroom at the restaurant, the side exit at work, or the text thread with one person who does not make you explain everything.
+In a hard moment, a useful door might be the bathroom at the restaurant, passing a note in class, or the text thread with one person who does not make you explain everything.

 The point is not to build a perfect escape plan for every situation.
-The point is to keep one door from locking.
+The point is to keep one door open.

 ## Pressure